travelens/tasmania-2023/src/content/post/5-salamanca-market.md

   - Salamanca Market
   - Saturday
 ---
+We decided to spend the weekend exploring Hobart, as we are tired after three consecutive days of day tours.

 [Salamanca Market](https://www.salamancamarket.com.au) is Tasmania's most visited tourism attraction and runs each Saturday from 8.30 am to 3 pm, rain, hail or shine.

 The market extends the full length of Hobart's historic Salamanca Place, from the silos end to the top of Davey Street.
 There is a huge selection of locally made products and one can meet the makers, the artisans, the designers and producers.